qimingfang/korqie-android/README.md

 Import Korqie as an existing project, then go to `Build >> Make Project` to build gradle dependencies.

-Attach an android device, enable USB debugging, and deploy
+Attach an android device, enable USB debugging, and deploy.

-TODO(qimingfang): update this more
+##Testing
+To run tests: `./gradlew test` Note that `BUILD SUCCESSFUL` in testing actually means that the tests have passed.